skebi69/IntroBash/PITCHME.md

 ---
 ### Functions
--   Functions are reusable bits of code
+-   Functions are reusable bits of code |
--   They cut down on file size by reducing repetition
+-   They cut down on file size by reducing repetition |
--   Must be defined in a script before they are called
+-   Must be defined in a script before they are called |
-    -   Commonly all functions are defined at the very beginning of a script
+    -   Usually all functions are defined at the very beginning of a script |

 +++
 ### Syntax